Thirty Meter Telescope: 2020s

-Early in 2020, TMT and the Giant Magellan Telescope (GMT) jointly presented their science and technical readiness to the U.S. National Academies Astro2020 panel.
+Early in 2020, TMT and the Giant Magellan Telescope (GMT) jointly presented their science and technical readiness to the US National Academies Astro2020 panel.
 Chile is the site for GMT in the south and Mauna Kea is being considered as the primary site for TMT in the north.
-The panel has produced a series of recommendations for implementing a strategy and vision for the coming decade of U.S. Astronomy & Astrophysics frontier research and prioritize projects for future funding.
+The panel has produced a series of recommendations for implementing a strategy and vision for the coming decade of US astronomy and astrophysics frontier research and prioritize projects for future funding.

 In July 2020, TMT confirmed it would not resume construction on TMT until 2021, at the earliest.
 The COVID-19 pandemic resulted in TMT's partnership working from home around the world and presented a public health threat as well as travel and logistical challenges.

 On August 13, 2020, the Speaker of the Hawaii House of Representatives, Scott Saiki announced that the National Science Foundation (NSF) has initiated an informal outreach process to engage stakeholders interested in the Thirty Meter Telescope project.
 After listening to and considering the stakeholders’ viewpoints, the NSF acknowledged a delay in the environmental review process for TMT while seeking to provide a more inclusive, meaningful, and culturally appropriate process.

 In November 2021, Fengchuan Liu was appointed the Project Manager of TMT and moved his office to Hilo.

 As of March 2024, no further construction was announced or initiated.
-Continued progress on instrument design, mirror casting & polishing, and other critical operational technicalities were worked through or were being worked on.
+Continued progress on instrument design, mirror casting and polishing, and other critical operational technicalities were worked through or were being worked on.
 In July 2023 a new state appointed board, the Maunakea Stewardship Oversight Authority, began a five-year transition to assume management over the Mauna Kea site and all telescopes on the mountain.
 While there are no specific timelines or schedules regarding new start or completion dates, activist Noe Noe Wong-Wilson is quoted by Astronomy magazine as saying, "It's still early in the life of the new authority, but there's actually a pathway forward."
 The authority includes representatives from Native Hawaiian communities and cultural practitioners as well as astronomers and others.
 The body will have full control of the site from July 2028.

-On December 2024, the NSF released the US Extremely Large Telescopes External Evaluation Panel Report on the TMT and the Giant Magellan Telescope (GMT) to assess their readiness to move into the major facility Final Design Phase.
+In December 2024, the NSF released the US Extremely Large Telescopes External Evaluation Panel Report on the TMT and the Giant Magellan Telescope (GMT) to assess their readiness to move into the major facility Final Design Phase.
 The panel noted that site access was an existential threat to TMT, and that mitigation for this risk in the form of the La Palma alternate site was insufficient.
 TMT's outreach was also unfavorably compared to the GMT, having been focused largely on Indigenous Hawaiians.

 In June 2025 the United States' National Science Foundation dropped support for the TMT in favor of the GMT.
 This lack of funding puts the TMT's future in doubt, although the scientists in the TMT international consortium said they would press forward.